Oceanpro00/a_basic_travel_planner/README.md

 ## Build Notes

-This project was built in just 4 focused days with a mix of AI collaboration and hands-on coding.
+This project was developed through iterative prototyping and AI-supported collaboration.
+It blends automation with handcrafted logic to offer a smooth user experience across devices.

 * **Claude AI** (Anthropic) was used to scaffold early logic and generate UI patterns
 * **ChatGPT** helped rapidly iterate, debug, and explore refactors